jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 {{< q a="Socrates" >}}
+[The man who gave him the poison looked at his feet and legs now and then.
+After a while, he pressed Socrates' foot hard, and asked him if he could feel.
+Socrates said, No. He repeated this with his leg, and so upwards and upwards.
+Socrates showed us that he was cold and stiff.
+He felt them himself, and said:]

+<p>When the poison reaches the heart, that will be the end.
 Crito, I owe a cock to Asclepius.
-Will you remember to pay the debt?
+Will you remember to pay the debt?</p>
 <cite>Phaedo Simplified, Chapter 10</cite>
 {{< /q >}}